FIVE MOST SURPRISING FINDS

 This is a quiet abandonment.
 It does not come with packed suitcases.
 It inflicts damage not through malice but through the simple math of self-interest repeated across an entire professional class.
 Black lawyers — raised in Black communities, educated out of them, credentialed into the broader economy — chose, with rational precision, never to come back (ABA, Profile of the Legal Profession, 2022).

 They did not do this because they are villains.
-They did it because the system made returning economically irrational, and because nobody — not the law schools that recruited them, not the bar associations that celebrate their diversity statistics, not the political class that invokes their existence as evidence of progress — ever bothered to build a structure that would make returning possible.
+They did it because the system made returning economically irrational.
+Nobody — not the law schools that recruited them, not the bar associations that celebrate their diversity statistics, not the political class that invokes their existence as evidence of progress — ever bothered to build a structure that would make returning possible.

 The result is a crisis with no lobby, no celebrity spokesperson, and no place in the national conversation on racial justice.
 It is the crisis of the legal desert.
 In vast stretches of Black America, the law exists in theory but not in practice.
 Rights are printed in books no one can read.
 The Constitution guarantees protections only for those who can afford to use them.
 And the data on this crisis is not ambiguous.